HOW TO WIN GOOGLE’S APPROVAL

 - It will usually take a couple of days to a few weeks for them to get back on the results.

 Many technical aspects of your website matter.
 If you want approval, make sure that your website is working decently well.
-As this involves some technical stuff, check with your web developer, or search around on Google if you are unsure.
+As this involves some technical stuff, check with your hosting support, or search around on Google if you are unsure.